trustbloc/trustbloc-did-method/docs/spec/trustbloc-did-method.md

 Each element of `"members"` is a JSON object containing the elements:
 - `"domain"`: The web domain where its configuration can be found
 - `"did"`: The `did:trustbloc` DID of the stakeholder, with the associated DID doc in Sidetree on the consortium ledger
-- `"public_key"`: The verification key DID URL and public key in [IETF RFC 7517](https://tools.ietf.org/html/rfc7517) JWK format which can be used to verify this stakeholder's signature.
+- `"publicKey"`: The verification key DID URL and public key in [IETF RFC 7517](https://tools.ietf.org/html/rfc7517) JWK format which can be used to verify this stakeholder's signature.
 The key should match the verification key in the stakeholder's DID doc.
 The key is mirrored here in the consortium config so historical signatures can be verified even if the DID doc no longer has the key, or is no longer available.

 ##### History
 The `history/` directory contains historical consortium configs.
 Each such file is named `[hash].json`, where `[hash]` is the SHA-256 hash of the given file.